scottballenger/wordtl/README.md

   - "R" is not in postion 2,
   - "IES" are excluded.

-Would be specified by `./wordtl -p t---- -w r -2 r -x ies`
+Would be specified by `./wordtl -d 248 -p t---- -w r -2 r -x ies`

+<b>NOTE:</b> `-d 248` is specified to give consistent output for a specific wordle.
+These search criteria on a different wordle will likely NOT give the desired results.

 ### Example Output
 The Example input has the following output: